Rice Nature Preserve

 The Rice Nature Preserve, located east of Main Street in Wilbraham, was acquired through the cooperative efforts of former landowner Jesse Rice, the Town of Wilbraham, the Minnechaug Land Trust, and the Commonwealth of Massachusetts Self-Help Program.
 It abuts other existing Town-owned conservation lands located to the east.

-Here is a photograph of the Rice Fruit Farm in Wilbraham, looking towards the East.
+On the right is a photograph of the Rice Fruit Farm in Wilbraham, looking towards the East.
 The upper 150 acres are now known as Rice Nature Preserve and belong to the Town of Wilbraham.
 The lower 90 acres have been placed under an Agricultural Preservation Restriction (APR) and will continue to be owned and farmed by the Rice Family.
 The red line is a rough sketch of part of the dividing line between the two properties.
 The trailhead on Highmoor Drive is just below the bottom right corner.
 Sunrise Peak is at the top right.

 The public may use the Rice Nature Preserve for passive conservation and recreation purposes, subject to reasonable regulations by the Wilbraham Conservation Commission.
 Principal public access to the property is located at the main trailhead at the end of Highmoor Drive.
 Parking for eight cars is provided on the Highmoor Drive cul-de-sac.